entdark/jaMME/README.md

 # This Fork #
 - The goal of this fork is to merge EternalJK/japro features into JAMME.
-- Feel free to contact me on Discord at tayst#2590, please don't expect ent to support this fork.
 - All compiling and testing has been done on Linux.
 I can't really help out with other OS's at this point.

 # Todo: #